Junjie-Mu/GIS-RAG-Geoinformation-Retrieval-System/README.md

 ## Data & Directories

-By default, the project uses `data/` as its working data directory (see [settings.py](file:///d:/Desktop/GIS-RAG/config/settings.py)):
+By default, the project uses `data/` as its working data directory:

 ```
 data/